 Why Solar Charge Controller?

 I have explained it above.
-For those who live videos better here is a youtube video, I found helpful in understanding what a solar charge controller is and does.
+For those who like videos better here is a video, I found helpful in understanding what a solar charge controller is and does.

 What are the different types of solar charge controllers?

 There are two main types of solar charge controllers.
 The Pulse Width Modulation (PWM) Solar charge controller and the Maximum Power Point Tracking (MPPT) solar charge controller.
 Before the PWM charge controllers, there were some other types of charge controllers but you are not likely to run into any of those these days.
 If you are looking for the best mppt solar charge controller , best PWM solar charge controller or best solar charge controller we have something for you.